manilabay/dot-graphviz/README.md

 ## MT Challenge example
 Raul Andres was challenged by MT company(masking the company name, but it is a real company) to do a Case-Study for an interview process and he decided to create the diagrams with code and later reuse his effort to build the next diagrams.

-## Example Diagrams generated
+## Architecture Diagrams generated

+* Data Pipeline Architecture Reference (WIP)
+* AWS E2E Architecture References

-The architecture artefacts generated is in the folder [mt-challenge-solution](https://github.com/manilabay/dot-graphviz-aws/diagrams/mt-challenge-solution)
+The rest of architecture artefacts generated is in the folder [diagrams](https://github.com/manilabay/dot-graphviz-aws/diagrams/)

 ### MT-logical-architecture